 Straightening wavy hair without a heat tool is the stuff of witchcraft—or, at the very least, a Disney princess–esque band of singing animal sidekicks.
 However, it's not quite too good to be true.
 "It's totally possible to get straight(er) hair without heat," Brooke Jordan, owner and master stylist at Brooklyn, NY salon, The Bird House, says.

-If you don't mind a little bit of natural bend, Jordan recommends applying a smoothing product, like R+Co Waterfall, all over your hair.
-Then comb it out straight and let it air-dry.
+Towel-drying seems easy, but there is an art to it.
+First, use a towel to lightly pat the head, rather than rub it, which will help avoid frizziness.
+Then, style.
+If you don't mind a little bit of natural bend, Jordan recommends applying a smoothing product, like R+Co Waterfall, all over the hair.
+Follow by combing it out straight and letting the hair air-dry.
 "It will give you a lived-in, relaxed look," she explains.
 The finishing touch: A smidge of hair oil and some hair spray to help tame flyaways.

 "Your best bet for non-heat hair straightening is with Velcro or silicon rollers using a process called wet-setting," Jordan says.
 After you wash your hair, towel it as dry as possible, and then apply a medium-hold mousse.
 She also recommends applying Davines Melu Hair Shield because it has water-wicking abilities that make it great for air-drying hair.